 We’re all a tad anxious about how the world will look when the pandemic is over.
 With many of us confined to our homes, our daily structure has been messed with.
 Maybe we’re floundering a bit?
-Maybe we’re just fine, but feeling frustrated and hemmed in?
+Maybe we’re just fine, but and hemmed in?
 Maybe we need something to aim for?

 Having a solid goal to work towards can make all the difference.